zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

   ![](./images/ml1.3.png " ")

-5. Scroll down the list of tables to locate your newly imported table, then Select the table and click on the Data tab to verify your data was properly imported.
+4. Scroll down the list of tables to locate your newly imported table, then Select the table and click on the Data tab to verify your data was properly imported.

   This is a file of employees we will use to train our machine learning models containing employees who have left the organization as well as some who have not.
   ![](./images/ml1.4.png " ")

-6. Repeat step (3 and 4) above but this time select the file "Employee\_Data.csv", and click Open to import/create table "EMPLOYEE\_DATA".
+5. Repeat step (3 and 4) above but this time select the file "Employee\_Data.csv", and click Open to import/create table "EMPLOYEE\_DATA".
    Accept all defaults but name the table "EMPLOYEE\_DATA" when prompted.

   ![](./images/ml1.5.png " ")

-7. Scroll down the list of tables to locate your newly imported table, then Select the table and click on the Data tab to verify your data was properly imported.
+6. Scroll down the list of tables to locate your newly imported table, then Select the table and click on the Data tab to verify your data was properly imported.

-  This is a file of employees still with the organization that we will run through our trained Machine Learning model in order to predict which employees are most likely to leave.
+  This is a file of the employees still with the organization that we will run through our trained Machine Learning model in order to predict which employees are most likely to leave.
   ![](./images/ml1.6.png " ")

-8. Select **Data Miner** tab, Right-Click on **biworkshopuser01** connection, select "**New Project"** and name it **Employee Attrition**.
+7. Select **Data Miner** tab, Right-Click on **biworkshopuser01** connection, select "**New Project"** and name it **Employee Attrition**.

   ![](./images/ml1.7.png " ")

-9. Right-Click the new Employee Attrition project you created and Select "Import Workflow".
+8. Right-Click on the new Employee Attrition project you created and Select "Import Workflow".
   ![](./images/ml1.8-1.png " ")

-10. Now navigate to the lab file "Employee Attriton.xml" and Open it.
+9. Now navigate to the lab file "Employee Attriton.xml" and Open it.

   Accept the defaults and import the workflow.
   ![](./images/ml1.8.png " ")
-11. Right click the "EMPLOYEE\_ATTRITION" data source node then select "View Data".
+10. Right click on the "EMPLOYEE\_ATTRITION" data source node then select "View Data".
   ![](./images/ml1.9.png " ")

-12. This Data Source node points to the "EMPLOYEE\_ATTRITION" table imported in **step 3**.
+11. This Data Source node points to the "EMPLOYEE\_ATTRITION" table imported in **STEP 3**.

   As noted earlier this table represents employees we will use to train our machine learning models and is a representative sample of employees who have left the organization as well as some who have not.
   ![](./images/ml1.10.png " ")

-13. Right click the Sample node to the adjacent right and choose "Run".
+12. Right click on the Sample node to the adjacent right and choose "Run".
   ![](./images/ml1.11.png " ")

-14. Double click the Sample node.
+13. Double click on the Sample node.

-  Note that we’re selecting approx 1/3rd of the data to use for training our machine learning models.
+  Note that we are selecting approximately 1/3rd of the data to use for training our machine learning models.
   ![](./images/ml1.12.png " ")
-15. Next Right click the "Key Attributes and Data Profiling" node to the adjacent right of Sample and choose "Run".
+14. Next Right click on the "Key Attributes and Data Profiling" node to the adjacent right of Sample and choose "Run".

   After it completes Right Click and choose "View Attribute Importance" to see those attributes which are most influential in determining attrition.
   ![](./images/ml1.13.png " ")

-16. JOBROLE, OVERTIME, TOTALWORKINGYEARS, etc. are clearly key attributes that determine if an employee is likely to leave or not.
+15. JOBROLE, OVERTIME, TOTALWORKINGYEARS, etc. are clearly key attributes that determine if an employee is likely to leave or not.
   ![](./images/ml1.14.png " ")

-17. Next click the classification node named "Four Attrition Models" to the adjacent right and choose "Run".
+16. Next,click on the classification node named "Four Attrition Models" to the adjacent right and choose "Run".
   ![](./images/ml1.15.png " ")

   Notice this classification node actually trains 4 separate Machine Learning models (Generalized Linear Model, Support Vector Machine, Decision Tree & Naïve Bayes) in parallel showcasing how moving the algorithms to the data helps speed up processing.

-18. Right click the "Four Attrition Models" node to the adjacent right of Sample and choose "Compare Test Results" to see which model does the best job of predicting attrition.
+17. Right click on the "Four Attrition Models" node to the adjacent right of Sample and choose "Compare Test Results" to see which model does the best job of predicting attrition.
   ![](./images/ml1.16.png " ")

-19. Double click on the "Overall Accuracy %" column header.
+18. Double click on the "Overall Accuracy %" column header.
   Note the "Support Vector Machine" model seems to be the best predictor of attrition.
   ![](./images/ml1.17.png " ")

-20. Now click the Lift tab on the top of the chart to reveal the Cumulative gain.
+19. Now click on the Lift tab on the top of the chart to reveal the Cumulative gain.
 Such charts are very helpful in visually understanding which model performs best.
 If interested see [ROC Analysis](http://mlwiki.org/index.php/ROC\_Analysis),  [Cumulative Gain Chart](http://mlwiki.org/index.php/Cumulative\_Gain\_Chart) and [Receiver Operating Characteristic](https://en.wikipedia.org/wiki/Receiver\_operating\_characteristic) on how ROC, Lift and Gain charts help data scientists determine the best models.
    ![](./images/ml1.1701.png " ")

-21. Right click the "EMPLOYEE\_DATA" data source node then choose "View Data".
+20. Right click on the "EMPLOYEE\_DATA" data source node then choose "View Data".
   ![](./images/ml1.18.png " ")

-22. This Data Source node points to the "EMPLOYEE\_DATA" table imported in **Ponit 6**.
+21. This Data Source node points to the "EMPLOYEE\_DATA" table imported in **Ponit 5**.

   Recall that these are employees still with the organization that we want to run through our newly trained Support Vector Machine model in order to predict employees most likely to leave.
   ![](./images/ml1.19.png " ")

-23. Click the "Apply" node to see how we can apply the Support Vector Machine model to predict employees likely to leave the organization.
+23. Click on the "Apply" node to see how we can apply the Support Vector Machine model to predict employees likely to leave the organization.
   ![](./images/ml1.20.png " ")

-24. Right click the "EMPLOYEE\_PREDICTION" node to the adjacent right and choose "Run".
+24. Right click on the "EMPLOYEE\_PREDICTION" node to the adjacent right and choose "Run".
   ![](./images/ml1.21.png " ")

-25. Right click the "EMPLOYEE\_PREDICTION" data source node then choose "View Data".
+25. Right click on the "EMPLOYEE\_PREDICTION" data source node and then choose "View Data".
-  Double click the column header "CLAS-SVM\_1\_66\_Prob\_YES" to see those employees at highest risk of leaving the organization.
+  Double click on the column header "CLAS-SVM\_1\_66\_Prob\_YES" to see those employees at highest risk of leaving the organization.
   ![](./images/ml1.22.png " ")

 26. NOTE : The Data Miner GUI enables developers to quickly and graphically create workflows by dragging and dropping nodes from the workflow editor out onto the design pallet.
 Each node is then configured in accordance with the task to be performed.
 To form a workflow each node is connected by right clicking it, selecting Connect, then dragging the connection point to the intended node.
    ![](./images/ml1.23.png " ")

 27. Lastly, any workflow can be readily output as SQL statements to be run as a script or to incorporate the logic into an application.
-This is accomplished by simply right clicking any node then choosing "Save SQL".
+This is accomplished by simply right clicking on any node then choosing "Save SQL".
   ![](./images/ml1.24.png " ")

 ## **STEP** 2: Using SQL to Train, Test and Evaluate a Machine Learning Model
-In this exercise we’ll implement essentially that exact workflow using a series of SQL statements in order to illustrate how developers can readily incorporate machine learning into their applications.
+In this exercise we will implement essentially that exact workflow using a series of SQL statements in order to illustrate how developers can readily incorporate machine learning into their applications.
 Often referred to as “operationalizing” the algorithm(s), this illustrates how to overcome a huge stumbling block that often thwarts the efforts of business to realize value from machine.

 1. In SQL Developer, from the top menu bar choose File, then select open.
 Now, navigate to the SQL files for this lab and find "AttritionSQL\Step01\_Employee\_Attrition.sql".